madvoid/LEMSv2/README.md

 This is the repository for the second version of the LEMS Sensor Stations.
 Stay tuned, information will be added as it is generated.
 A majority of the documentation will be added to this file.

 ### General TODO
+1. Double check ADC resolution in code
-1. Keep documentation and File List updated
+2. Keep documentation and File List updated
-2. Try SDI-12 code
+3. Try SDI-12 code

 ### PCB TODO
 1. The assembled PCBs work!
 Anything added here is for future sub-revisions (2.1, 2.2, etc.)